 I didn’t use this little 5″ x 8″ planner by Mead more than a week and just saved it for scrap paper so it wasn’t a total waste.
 It was too small, with too many little lines, and the papers were really thin.
 I had big plans for something small enough to tote around with me, but it just didn’t work out.

 Update: I did not even use the whole thing for scrap paper.
 It was just too small and the paper too thin.
 I threw it away.
+I checked Amazon and it isn’t available anymore.
+Don’t worry, you’re not missing anything!

 The Panda Planner